Harvey-Lab-UW/Saberi_et_al_2022_IJWF/README.md

 10. prop_killedBA:  killed basal area per plot as a proportion between 0 and 1
 11. prop_killedSTEM: killed stems per plot as a proportion between 0 and 1
-12. prop_meanbolescorch: mean killed bole scorch per plot as a proportion between 0 and 1 13.prop_meancharht: mean char height per plot as a proportion between 0 and 1 14.prop_surfcharmean: mean surface char per plot as a proportion between 0 and 1
+12. prop_meanbolescorch: mean killed bole scorch per plot as a proportion between 0 and 1
+13. prop_meancharht: mean char height per plot as a proportion between 0 and 1
+14. prop_surfcharmean: mean surface char per plot as a proportion between 0 and 1
 15. TotalPlotCBI_mean: mean total plot CBI value between 0 and 3